haskell-github-trust/replace-attoparsec/README.md

 ## Parsing with `sepCap` family of parser combinators

-The following examples show how to match a pattern to a string of text and deconstruct the string of text by separating it into sections which match the pattern, and sections which don't match.
+The following examples show how to match a pattern to a string of text and separate it into sections which match the pattern, and sections which don't match.

 ### Pattern match, capture only the parsed result with `sepCap`

 Separate the input string into sections which can be parsed as a hexadecimal number with a prefix `"0x"`, and sections which can't.
+Parse the numbers.

 ```haskell
 let hexparser = string "0x" >> hexadecimal :: Parser Integer